speckhard/icml_gnn_batching/README.md

 ## Timing measurements
 The timing measurements are contained in the train.py file.

-## Batch statistics
+## Plotting scripts
-The statistics about the graphs in the batch before and after padding can be found in the stats_before_padding branch.
-The plotting scripts for the plots in the paper can also be found in this branch, in the scripts/plotting folder.
+The plotting scripts for the plots in the paper can be found in the scripts/plotting folder.

 # Raw data of the timing experiments.
 The timing experiments were created with the jraph_MPEU/create_profile_experiments.py script.
 The experiments were parsed with the jraph_MPEU/parse_profile_experiments.py script or the jraph_MPEU/parse_longer_experiments.py script.
 The resulting parsed CSVs are contained in the data/ folder.